Skip to main content

 })]

-To convert a Vite project to a micro-frontend project, a similarly minimalistic configuration is needed, plus a file that exports the single-spa lifecycle functions.
+To convert a Vite project to a micro-frontend project, very little configuration is needed, plus a file that exports the single-spa lifecycle functions.

 // vite.config.ts for a Vite + React project